SecretsOTheP/EQEmuLoginHook/README.md

-# EQMacWindowsFix
+# EQEmuLoginHook

-OUTDATED, KEEPING ON GIT FOR HISTORY SAKE: This is a Winsock32 DLL Injector for use with EverQuest Trilogy 2001 and EverQuest for Macintosh 2002 clients.
+This is a Winsock32 DLL Injector for use with EverQuest Trilogy 2001 and EverQuest for Macintosh 2002 clients.